-Thanks to the simplicity of blogging platforms like WordPress and Blogger, there are hundreds of bloggers out there sharing their stories.
+Thanks to the simplicity of blogging platforms like WordPress and Blogger, there are hundreds of bloggers out there sharing their stories, and some may even look to sites like Cadeau Idee to get some idea of popular topics to write about when it comes to niches like fitness.
 Me, personally, I tend to stick predominately with the running bloggers and I know that the majority of my readership is brought about through other running bloggers.
 Reading all these blogs does inspire me improve my blog.
 It’s not the content that I am worried about, otherwise I wouldn’t post anything I am not happy with.
 But I think when it comes to the more technical side of blogging, that’s what I need to focus more of.
 A friend of mine recommended I looked into a company like Victorious, so I can at least speak to people who know what they are doing when it comes to things like page optimisation and the overall SEO of my blog.
 I know that it will take some time to get used to, but it will be worth it.
 There’s nothing wrong in asking for a bit of help, especially if it will make my blog a lot better.
 Anyway, back to these blog.
 I throw in a couple health and fitness blogs and that’s pretty much the consistency of my online reading.
 There are so many excellent health and fitness blogs out there, I just wish everyone knew about them!
 It might help these blogs grow if they utilize the video marketing offered by Promo.
 They deserve every success!

 Because there are so many running blogs out there today, it can be overwhelming at times.
 Which ones should I follow on my news feed?
 Which bloggers are on Instagram?
 Can I connect through Twitter and Facebook?
 There’s so many different ways to connect with so many different areas of specialty.
 So I thought it would be helpful to compiled a list of some of my favorite running blogs.